reflexsoar/reflex-docs/docs/detections/index.md

 5. Click `Create`

 ## Configuring Detections
-There are several pieces of information required to create successful Detection Rules.
-The following italicized headers provide a detailed description of each section in the Detection Rule creation process.
+The creation of successful Detection Rules requires several essential pieces of information.
+The following section headers, highlighted in italics, offer a comprehensive description of each step involved in the process of creating a Detection Rule.

 ### _Details_
    * **Import from Sigma?**: allows you to paste in previous Sigma queries and convert them to Reflex